Chicago Performs 2022

 About the Artist

 Bimbola Akinbola is a Chicago-based visual artist, performance maker, and scholar.
 Her artistic and scholarly work is concerned with the complicated and nagging nature of belonging, queerness, and the concept of family.
 Incorporating a variety of practices ranging from drawing and painting to rubbing her make-up stained skin across surfaces, her work explores mark-making and performance as modes of organization, remembrance, and repair.
-Bimbola has shown work at the Museum of Contemporary Art Chicago, Center on Halsted, The Riverside Arts Center, Compound Yellow, and collaborated on creative projects with universities all over the country.
-She is an Assistant Professor of Performance Studies at Northwestern University.
+Bimbola has shown work at the MCA, Center on Halsted, The Riverside Arts Center, and Compound Yellow, and has collaborated on creative projects with universities all over the country.
+She is an assistant professor of performance studies at Northwestern University.